anonymousmambarobustness/jacobian-role-in-mamba-robustness/README.md

 This repository contains code for **"On the Role of the Jacobian in Mamba’s Adversarial Robustness"** (NeurIPS 2025 Anonymous Submission).

-We support models such as S4, DSS, S5, and Mamba, and evaluate their robustness against adversarial attacks following training or MEMO test-time adaptation (TTA), with and without Jacobian Regularization (JR).
+We support models such as S4, DSS, S5, and Mamba, and evaluate their robustness against adversarial attacks following training or test-time adaptation (TTA), with and without Jacobian Regularization (JR).

 ---